heinwessels/factorio-valves/readme.md

 # Compatibility

 Should be comptatibile with most mods.
 If it's not compatible, please let me know.
+    - **Pyanodons**: Will automatically migrate old Factorio 1.1 valves to their 2.0 counter part.

 Other mods can also define their own configurable valves.
 TODO.